DoorianCH/DoorianCH/README.md

+## Hi my name is Jay. 👋👋👋
-## Here is the "Portfolio" page.👋👋👋, Store various codes and information of AI technology
+## Store various codes and information of AI technology

 ### 1. Using 'ChatGpt4', Crate Website
 - Use 'ChatGPT' to acquire code